-Important Changes to the Salary Thresholds for Exempt Employees by The Commonwealth of Pennsylvania and the US.
-Department of Labor
+Important Changes to the Salary Thresholds for Exempt Employees by The U.S. Department of Labor

 The key provisions of the Federal Rules going into effect on January 1, 2020 are: